koldakov/active_directory/README.md

 ]
 ```

-Or through "SettingsActiveDirectory" (preferred).
+Or through "Settings" (preferred).
 Do migration, add record to table.
 If you want to use only 'Authentication Using LDAP' you don't need to fill 'username' and 'password' - this fields will be get from auth form.

 ## Conclusion